Hanupriya26/TSP_Parallel/README.md

 # TSP_Parallel
-Parallelised the Travelling salesman problem.
+Parallelised the Travelling salesman problem using Genetic Algorithm.